ful1e5/Google_Cursor/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its `GPL - 3.0` License.
+By contributing, you agree that your contributions will be licensed under its `GPL-3.0` License.

 ## References